MOON11kr/-EthicEcho-Flagging-Emotional-Dependency-and-Unsafe-Behavior-in-AI-Driven-Conversations-/AI EMOTINALDEPENDECY FLAGGER/README.md

 # Ethical AI Emotional Dependency Flagger 🤖🧠

 This project is a prototype chatbot designed to simulate ethical responses and flag risky emotional content.
-It helps identify signs of emotional dependency, crisis behavior, and manipulative language in a safe and educational way.
+It helps identify signs of emotional dependency, crisis behavior, and manipulative language in a safe and educational way based on reseach done by Karishma M Patel.

 ---